Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Introduction

-(3)Improvement idea: Due to the aforementioned issues, the combination of policy regularization and Q-value regularization methods may yield superior results.
+The core limitation stems from an unresolved trade-off: Policy regularization ensures stability but sacrifices exploration capability, while Q-value regularization enables exploration but incurs prohibitive computational costs.
+Motivated by the complementary characteristics of the above two methods, the combination of policy regularization and Q-value regularization methods may yield superior results.
 Therefore, this article seeks to permit the agent to explore some promising actions and replicate the overall state actions that have been explored.
 It can be noted that for any given state, there may be multiple similar states within the static dataset.
 Furthermore, in datasets, especially low-quality datasets, such similar states may have better actions due to the randomness of the sampling actions.
 Therefore, an attempt is made to set the exploration scope of the agent in a given state limited to actions that correspond to adjacent states.

-In light of the above ideas, motivated by Latin hypercube sampling\cite{stein1987large}, which transforms the space into hypercubes, the hypercube policy regularization framework is proposed.
-In this framework, the state space is divided into hypercubes and the agent is permitted to explore the actions corresponding to the states in the static dataset within the same hypercube.
-Compared with current policy regularization methods, which are ineffective in low-quality datasets, and the current Q-constraint methods, which require a long training time\cite{kumar2020conservative}.
-The hypercube policy regularization framework enables agents to explore actions to a certain extent while maintaining sufficient constraints on out-of-distribution state actions, thereby improving the performance of algorithms while maintaining the same training time as policy regularization methods.
+Inspired by Latin Hypercube Sampling’s\cite{stein1987large} efficient space partitioning, in the hypercube policy regularization framework, hypercubes are defined to allow for localized action exploration within state neighborhoods supported by the offline dataset.
+Compared with current policy regularization methods, which are ineffective in low-quality datasets, and the current Q-value regularization methods, which require a long training time\cite{kumar2020conservative}.
+The hypercube policy regularization framework directly addresses the limitations above, improves the performance of algorithms while maintaining the same training time as policy regularization methods.
 Another advantage of this framework is its versatility, which allows it to be applied to a variety of policy regularization algorithms such as TD3-BC\cite{fujimoto2021minimalist} and Diffusion-QL\cite{wang2022diffusion}.
 The combined algorithm, TD3-BC-C and Diffusion-QL-C exhibited remarkable performance in experiments conducted on the D4RL dataset\cite{fu2020d4rl}.
-TD3-BC-C and Diffusion-QL-C can achieve better results in a similar time compared to those of state-of-the-art(SOTA) algorithms such as Diffusion-QL and IQL\cite{kostrikov2021offline}.
+TD3-BC-C and Diffusion-QL-C can achieve better results compared to those of state-of-the-art(SOTA) algorithms such as Diffusion-QL.